gravitational/gravity/docs/6.x/faq.md

 See [Helm Integration](/pack/#helm-integration) for more details.

-## Changing Node IP
+## Changing Node Advertise Address

-Gravity provides a way to migrate a single-node cluster to a different node, for example to support a use-case of delivering a Gravity cluster as a part of the AMI/OVA/OVF appliance.
+Gravity provides a way to move a single-node cluster to a different node, for example to support a use-case of delivering a Gravity cluster as a part of the AMI/OVA/OVF appliance.

-See [Migrating a Cluster](/cluster/#migrating-a-cluster) for more details.
+See [Changing Node Advertise Address](/cluster/#changing-node-advertise-address) for more details.